 Find the Passion in your Presentation

 Tell me about your favorite television show?
 It’s easy, right?
 Your palms don’t get sweaty.
 Your stomach isn’t filled with butterflies.
 You’re calm.
+Why is it easy to talk about your favorite show at a moment’s notice, but so much harder to give a presentation that you have practiced and prepared for in advance?

 It’s easy to talk about your favorite show because it’s something you inherently care about and enjoy.
 You genuinely like the show and so you have an instantaneous connection to the topic.
 Your presentation topic, however, isn’t necessarily the same.
 Maybe you don’t have a natural connection with your company’s marketing strategy or next year’s budget.
 That’s okay.